Santa Teresa is a small beach town situated on the southern tip of Costa Rica’s Nicoya Peninsula.

 Where to eat in Santa Teresa

-When you’re staying in a beach town, two of your biggest activities become lounging on the beach and eating!
+When you’re staying in a beach town, two of your biggest activities are lounging on the beach and eating!

 The town’s predominant audience is young travellers, boasting a hipster vibe that has attracted those sorts of cafes and restaurants.